ebramk12/digital-disbursements/docs/faq/faq.md

 </details>

 <details>
-<summary><b> Can a merchant cancel (“TV – Transaction Cancelled”, “PC- Payment Cancelled”) a payment from an Admin access to the portal? </b></summary>
+<summary><b> Can a merchant able to cancel (“TV – Transaction Cancelled”, “PC- Payment Cancelled”) a payment from the portal? </b></summary>

 Portal is only for recipients and Merchant cannot cancel a payment using portal.

+For more information please refer [Portal Flow] (../docs/?path=docs/interactive-guide/portalflow.md)

 </details>

 <details>
-<summary><b>The source, tokenprovider and tokened are listed as required.
-Would we be passing any of the card source or maintaining tokens for this integration.
-Can you clarify these parameters? </b></summary>

-You would just need to call initiate payment which would contain the information about the recipients, the amount, and merchantTransactionID.
-There is no need to call recipient as the portal will handle that.
-Only the initiate payment needs.
+<summary><b> What causes a customer to be locked out of the portal and how long will the lockout last?  </b></summary>

+When an incorrect One-time Passcode (OTP) is entered 3 times, the customer will be locked out for 30 minutes and their payment will be canceled.
+An email notification will be sent to the customer stating why the payment was canceled.

 </details>

 ### Batch Flow FAQs

 <details>
-<summary><b>Who will Provide MERCHANT_ID?</b></summary>
+<summary><b>Whom we need to contact for the MERCHANT_ID?</b></summary>

-DDP product team will provide.
+DDP product team will provide the merchant id.

+For more information please refer [Batch Flow] (../docs/?path=docs/interactive-guide/batchflow.md)

 </details>

 <details>
-<summary><b>Share list of Values for this Payment Type field?</b></summary>
+<summary><b>Share the list of values for the Payment Type field?</b></summary>

+These are the following payment type values :
 Claims, Wages, Loans, Revenue Share, Gamming

+For more information please refer [Batch Flow] (../docs/?path=docs/interactive-guide/batchflow.md)

 </details>